Substra/substra/examples/titanic/README.md

 * [install the `substratools` library](https://github.com/substrafoundation/substra-tools)
 * [pull the `substra-tools` docker images](https://github.com/substrafoundation/substra-tools#pull-from-private-docker-registry)

-## Data preparation
+### Data preparation

-The first step will be to generate train and test data samples from the [Kaggle challenge source](https://www.kaggle.com/c/titanic/data).
+To run this example, you will also need to generate data samples for the two nodes from [Kaggle challenge source](https://www.kaggle.com/c/titanic/data).
 The raw `train.csv` file is available in the `data` directory.